LindaNab/woorc/README.md

-the code used to analyse the output of the simulation study, accompanying the manuscript “Random measurement error correction in an exposure by means of simulation-extrapolation and regression calibration”.
-The aim of the simulation study is the comparison between the simex and mecor package for measurement error correction.
+the code used to analyse the output of the simulation study, accompanying the manuscript “Random measurement error correction in an exposure by means of simulation-extrapolation and regression calibration when no validation data are available”.
+The aim of the simulation study is the comparison between the simex and mecor package for measurement error correction in the setting of a replicates study.

 Installation
 ============